ElektraInitiative/PermaplanT/doc/decisions/frontend_mocking_tool.md

 ## Rationale

-MSW offers several advantages that align with our requirements and constraints:
+All the considered alternatives are powerful tools for API mocking, but MSW is widely used by the community and has a lot of documentation and tutorials available.

+Some key advantages of using MSW for API mocking include:

 - **Request Interception and Mocking:** MSW provides a powerful request interception and mocking system, allowing us to simulate various API scenarios, including different response codes, payloads, and latency.
-This flexibility is crucial for testing and development.
 - **Active Community and Documentation:** MSW has a thriving community and comprehensive documentation, which will aid our team in quickly learning and effectively using the tool.
-This support ensures that we can troubleshoot any issues that may arise during development.

 ## Implications